 Help cities crowd in extra financial resources to realize their urban resilience agenda through direct lending, concessions structuring/PPP, and Land Value Capture (LVC).

 Phase I: Identification

 This phase focuses on preliminary assessments to define the set of activities needed to strengthen urban resilience, as well as a city’s readiness to deploy various private capital mobilization instruments, including raising commercial debt, structuring PPPs, and leveraging private capital from land value capture transactions.

-This phase focuses on technical working group engagements with client cities to carry out in-depth technical assessments.
+This phase focuses on World Bank's technical working group engagements with client cities to carry out in-depth technical assessments.
 On the other hand, CRP will involve financial advisory firms to produce a Capital Investment Plan which includes a menu of transaction options and Capital Budgeting to define the sources and use of funds.

 This phase will see the implementation of the identified investment project through World Bank loans and co-financing from other multilateral institutions, or through private sources via public-private partnerships or land value capture.